motroy/LR-seq-data-db/notes/prompts.md

 ## 1. Project Scaffolding & Initial Setup
 This prompt establishes the project's foundation, including the file structure and core technologies.
 ### Prompt 1:
-> "Generate the complete file structure for a static website project that will be hosted on GitHub Pages.
+> Generate the complete file structure for a static website project that will be hosted on GitHub Pages.
 The project is an interactive data dashboard.
 For the frontend, use Svelte and for data visualization, use D3.js.
 > Create the following initial files:
 >  * package.json: Include dependencies for svelte, vite, d3, and pico.css (for simple styling).
 >  * vite.config.js: Configure it for a Svelte project.